IvanBashkirov/ivanbashkirov.github.io/_projects/2019-08-09-a-perfect-dream.markdown

 permalink: the-perfect-dream
 ---

 When I was writing this website I decided to have a separate “Projects” section.
 The idea was to motivate myself _do_ more things, try and finish at least some of the ideas and half-done side projects that collect dust on my mental shelves (ooh that was a nice metaphor).
 The plan turned out to be not so hot, weeks went by and the projects section still wasn’t getting any action.
-So, to improve the sad state of affairs I’m reserving to the favourite trick of bloggers who suddenly find their current life too boring to talk about - _The Throwback_.
+So, to improve the sad state of affairs I’m resorting to the favourite trick of bloggers who suddenly find their current life too boring to talk about - _The Throwback_.

 Yes, I’m posting something that I’ve done 6 years ago.
 And to justify it, I’m going to write a thoughtful post to go with it.
 And it’s about doing things.